-The Archives maintains the historical records of Western Connecticut State University dating back to its founding in 1903 as the Danbury Normal School and is a significant repository for collections related to local history.
-Collections include personal papers, local government and organizational records, visual materials, maps, journals, various media, art and artifacts.
-These archival holdings amount to approximately 1700 linear feet.
+Our archive maintains the historical records of Western Connecticut State University dating back to its founding in 1903 as the Danbury Normal School and is a significant repository for collections related to local history.
+Collections include personal papers, local government, and organizational records, visual materials, maps, journals, various media, art, and artifacts.
+These archival holdings amount to approximately 1800 linear feet.

-- monographs, and audio-visual materials that pertain to the history of the Danbury, Connecticut and the region
+- monographs, and audio-visual materials that pertain to the history of Danbury, Connecticut, and the region

 - out-of-print or rare spoken word, opera, and other classical music phonograph recordings